It's now minus 80°F in the world's coldest city – KION546

 In 2018, it got so cold that some residents said their eyelashes froze.

-Home to fewer than 1 million residents, Yakutsk winters can be extreme — even by Russian standards.
+It is known for its history of mining activities in the region.
+Major exports include diamonds and coal.

+Because of its intensely subarctic climate, tourism plays a smaller role in contributing to the local economy.
+But the city still attracts adventurous travelers wanting to experience life in the coldest place on earth.

-But the city drew international attention in July when haze from nearby wildfires tore through forests, blanketing the region in thick smoke.
+Like in other parts of the world, climate change has had a major impact on Yakutsk.
+The city drew international attention in July 2022 when haze from nearby wildfires tore through forests, blanketing the region in thick smoke.

 Scientists expressed grave concerns about the increasing frequency of the fires brought about by climate change in the Siberian arctic.